 Dr. Johnson is a member of the Council on Competitiveness and serves on the executive committee of the Massachusetts Business Roundtable, the board of MGH institute of Health Professions, and the Intentional Endowments Network steering committee.
 He has also served on the Massachusetts Board of Higher Education, as vice chair of the Massachusetts Technology Collaborative, and as chair of the Worcester Regional Chamber of Commerce.

-Dr. Johnson’s career spans more than 30 years of multi-sector non-profit higher education leadership experience.
-He has led or held senior administrative positions at colleges and universities in the Northeast and Midwest, spanning public, private, urban, rural, small and large institutions, with enrollments from 2,000 to more than 25,000 students.
-This experience includes public research universities, one of the nation’s largest single-campus community colleges that is also a League for Innovation institution, a large Catholic university, a historically Black university, and a turn-around and transformation of a small private college.
-His career reflects several firsts—not only as an African-American leader but also the youngest person holding major senior administrative roles.
+Dr. Johnson’s 30-year leadership career spans non-profit colleges and universities in the Northeast and Midwest, spanning public, private, urban, rural, small and large institutions, with enrollments from 2,000 to more than 25,000 students.
+This experience includes public research universities, one of the nation’s largest single-campus community colleges, a large Catholic university, a historically Black university, and a turn-around and transformation of a small private college.
+His career reflects several firsts—as not only an African-American leader but also the youngest person holding major senior administrative roles

-A proponent of innovation and entrepreneurship, hallmarks of his leadership include: elevated institutional stature; improved institutional profile and competitive market position; national recognition; enrollment growth and resource development success; and fast-tracked facilities and infrastructure upgrades.
-His “firsts” in establishing new centers and institutes include the first-in-the nation Yunus Social Business Centre, the Massachusetts Digital Games Institute (MassDiGI) at Becker College, and the Center for Marine Environmental Research Innovation and Technology (MERIT Center) at UMass Dartmouth.
+Dr. Johnson is a proponent of innovation and entrepreneurship, hallmarks of his leadership include elevated institutional stature; improved institutional profile and competitive market position; national recognition; enrollment growth and resource development success; and fast-tracked facilities and infrastructure upgrades.
 He has engaged in future-focused thought leadership around the Future of Work, the Agile Mind, and the Agile University; and innovating for social impact when leading one of the first higher education institutions in the nation to achieve a 100% social impact goal for its endowment.

-He has been instrumental in convening transformational conversations with industry, government, and academe that stimulated growth and regional economic opportunity, such as the Mass Impact Summit in 2010 that led to the creation of MassDiGI in 2011, and the Catching the Next Wave: Building the Blue Economy Through Innovation and Collaboration symposium in 2018 that led to the creation of the MERIT Center to support regional job growth and economic development.
+He has been instrumental in convening transformational conversations with industry, government, and academe that stimulated growth and regional economic opportunity, such as the Mass Impact Summit in 2010 that led to the creation of MassDiGI in 2011, and the annual Marine Science and Technology symposium series at UMass Dartmouth that led to the creation of the MERIT Center to support regional job growth and economic development.
 Dr. Johnson holds a doctorate in higher education administration from Touro University International, formerly a division of Touro College, New York; a master’s degree in education administration from the University of Cincinnati; and a bachelor’s degree in economics from Morehouse College.
 He is married to Michelle Jones-Johnson.
 They have two children, Jasmine and Alex.

 The University of Massachusetts Dartmouth is part of the five-campus University of Massachusetts system.
-A Tier 1 National Research University located on 710 scenic acres on the SouthCoast of Massachusetts, it has nearly 9,000 students in undergraduate, master’s, and doctoral programs; a 400-member faculty that produces $27 million annually in research activity; and more than 50,000 alumni.
+A national research university located on 710 scenic acres on the SouthCoast of Massachusetts, it has nearly 9,000 students in undergraduate, master’s, and doctoral programs; a 400-member faculty that produces $27 million annually in research activity; and more than 50,000 alumni.
 UMass Dartmouth generates nearly $500 million of regional economic activity annually.

 Learn more about Chancellor Johnson's views on higher education and leadership at: TheAgileFuture.com